Aiding Restorative & Regenerative Futures

 Rethinking our Approach to Social Science & Humanities

 At UNSW, we adopt transdisciplinary and innovative modes of research and teaching.
-Our work interlinks with geography, critical social theory, cultural studies, environmental communication, history, philosophy, science and technology studies (STS), anthropology and urban studies.
+Our work interlinks with geography, critical social theory, cultural studies, environmental communication, history, philosophy, science and technology studies (STS), anthropology, legal geography and urban studies.

 Our research and teaching are informed by the proposition that approaches to social science and humanities must be rethought and engage with new and extraordinarily old ways of knowing and being.

-We use environmental, legal, and social justice framing across our research and teaching, and our work is often collaborative and action-based, actively working with communities locally and globally.
+We use environmental and social justice framing across our research and teaching, and our work is often collaborative and action-based, actively working with communities locally and globally.

 Throughout your study, you’ll examine and understand the interplay of sociocultural factors that influence today’s environmental and societal complexities.
 Our educators are passionate about engaging students in critically and creatively questioning contemporary human ecological relations.